 Assembly of the 1295i is similar to most other Proform treadmills.
 As we’ve come to expect, the instructions are easy to understand and while the assembly process has quite a few steps and is a bit fiddly in places, most people shouldn’t have too much trouble getting this machine built.
 Before you start the first run it’s recommended that you connect to a WiFi connection and check for firmware updates.
 The process is straightforward enough if you’re familiar with connecting to a WiFi network with a tablet or mobile.

-With a 51 x 152cm (20” x 59.8”) running deck the 1295i is narrower than many of its direct competitors which regularly boast decks up tp 56cm wide.
-It might not sound much, but a 3cm difference in deck width can have a dramatic effect on the running experience.
+With a 51 x 152cm (20” x 59.8”) running deck the 1295i is slightly narrower than some of its direct competitors.
 It’s not a narrow deck, but it’s the sort of width that you can find on plenty of mid-range models.
-Nevertheless, the 2.5” (5cm) diameter rollers and 7” full-colour Android touchscreen display confirm this is still a substantial piece of kit and the deck is long enough to be suitable for all runners, no matter their height.
+Nevertheless, the 2.5” (5cm) diameter rollers and 7” full-colour Android touchscreen display confirm this is still a very substantial piece of kit and the deck is long enough to be suitable for all runners, no matter their height.

 The cushioning system that Proform have employed here is their tried and tested ProShox™ system.
 It provides quite a soft surface to run on but not so soft as to make it feel overly bouncy.
 Overall the balance struck here is very good providing a great platform to run on.

 The 3.5 continuous horsepower Mach Z™ motor has plenty of grunt making light work of driving the belt up to a top speed of 22kph (13.7mph).
 That’s easily fast enough for most runners and provides a good opportunity for really intense bursts of speed.
-It’s not as responsive or as quiet as a brushless AC motor but it does a perfectly good job here.
+The change in speed is swift enough for serious HIIT training and will be more than enough for most runners.

-The max incline level is stated as 15% but our test unit felt a little less than that.
-Even so, it still steeper than many other models and while on max incline and top speed this isn’t a machine that many will be able to keep up with for very long.
+The max incline level is stated as 15% and does provide plenty of difficulty.
+It’s steeper than many other models and while on max incline and top speed this isn’t a model that many people will be able to keep up with for very long.

-Like the old 1295i, the new 1295i features a 7″ full-colour Android-powered display which can be configured into several different display modes by simply swiping the screen to slide onto the next mode so that you can give priority to the training feedback you’re most interested in inclinding incline level, elapsed time, time remaining, calorie burn rate, overall calorie burn, distance covered, and speed.
-There’s also a virtual running track representing a 400m (1/4 mile) distance which is a nice to see.
+Unlike the old 1295i, this newer version of the 1295i features a 7″ full-colour Android-powered display which can be configured into several different display modes by simply swiping the screen to slide onto the next mode so that you can give priority to the training feedback you’re most interested in inclinding incline level, elapsed time, time remaining, calorie burn rate, overall calorie burn, distance covered, and speed.
+There’s also a virtual running track representing a 400m (1/4 mile) distance which is nice to see.

 The onboard workouts are divided into categories denoting the type of training you’ll be doing (calorie/weight loss, incline and speed/interval and so on) making it easy to choose the type of training you want to do.
 There are also target programs that allow you to set a target such as time, distance, pace, calories workouts and target heart rate.
 The 1295i is also iFit compatible.
-Subscribe to the iFit service and you can download more workouts, track your fitness improvements, and participate in races against other members.
+Subscribe to the iFit service – there’s a 1-year Family membership included – and you can download more workouts, track your fitness improvements, and participate in races against other members.
 There’s also a great selection of personal trainer-led workout videos to choose from that are streamed to your console.
-Though we’ll warn you now that you need a good WiFi connection for this to work smoothly.
+Though here we’ll give you a small heads up that that you need a good WiFi connection for this to work smoothly.

 Pulse measurement is enable via both hand pulse or wireless Bluetooth chest belt which is sold separately and in terms of extras, the 1295i has all the things you’d expect to see: built-in speakers, decent size and power cooling fan, water bottle holders and a tablet holder that’s positioned at the top of the console.